mantidproject/mantid/docs/source/release/v3.13.0/sans.rst

 Improvements
 ############
+* Added thickness column to table in new GUI.
+* Added EventSlice option to options column in new GUI.
 Bug fixes
 #########
 * Fixed a bug where the beam stop arm was not being masked on LOQ.